 - Add the diced sweet potato, chicken broth, and spices to the pot.

 - Bring to a boil, then reduce heat to medium low.
 Simmer until the sweet potato is tender, about 20 minutes.

-- Add the beans.
-Rinse and drain one can of beans, and add them to the pot.
+- Rinse and drain one can of black beans, and add them to the pot.
 Add the other can, and its juices to the pot as well.
 Stir.

 - With the back of a spoon, mash up some of the sweet potato so that it thickens the broth.

 - Cook until the beans are heated through.
-Add more seasoning if desired.
+Add more salt, pepper, or chili powder if desired.